SizzlinSeal/Geyser/README.md

-## Warning Do not use master branch it is not tested use 1.16.2-Skull-Resources Branch
+## Warning Do not use master branch it is not tested
+## Instead use 1.16.2-Skull-Resources Branch VVV
 - (https://github.com/Hellohi3654/Geyser/tree/1.16.2-Skull-Resources)

 ## This branch is a combination of many different geyser forks